-- Since Japan is the world's leading aid-providing nation in international cooperation related to water and sanitation, it will proactively share with the international community the results of its contributions in various regions around the world in this field as well as utilizing the networks it has built up in international contributions until now and using international conferences as opportunities for mutual sharing of information, among other efforts, to strategically deploy international collaboration related to the water cycle. - ☐ In light of the importance of the water cycle for sustainable growth and development, Japan will utilize opportunities such as UN World Water Day (March 22), the International Year and International Decade of Water Cooperation, the World Water Forum (WWF) organized by the World Water Council (WWC), the Asia-Pacific Water Summit (APWS) organized by the Asia-Pacific Water Forum (APWF), and other international conferences and activities to communicate information to achieve a shared understanding among the international community of the securing of a sound water cycle as an important issue. - O Through collaboration and coordination with UN agencies and international institutions related to the water cycle, such as the United Nations Educational, Scientific and Cultural Organization (UNESCO), the World Meteorological Organization (WMO), and the Global Water Partnership (GWP), efforts will be promoted toward integrated water resource management at water cycle and various levels in countries worldwide. - Efforts also will be promoted toward solutions to water issues in Asia, including those covered in the SDGs, through Japan playing a leading role in discussions in international conferences and other venues, as well as strengthening water-cycle-related collaboration in Asia through the Asia-Pacific Water Forum (APWF), for which Japan played a leading role in its establishment, the Network of Asian River Basin Organizations (NARBO), and the Water Environment Partnership in Asia (WEPA).
+- Since Japan is the world's leading aid-providing nation in international cooperation related to water and sanitation, it will proactively share with the international community the results of its contributions in various regions around the world in this field as well as utilize the networks it has built up in international contributions until now and use international conferences as opportunities for mutual sharing of information, among other efforts, to strategically deploy international collaboration related to the water cycle. - In light of the importance of the water cycle for sustainable growth and development, Japan will utilize opportunities such as UN World Water Day (March 22), the International Year and International Decade of Water Cooperation, the World Water Forum (WWF) organized by the World Water Council (WWC), the Asia-Pacific Water Summit (APWS) organized by the Asia-Pacific Water Forum (APWF), and other international conferences and activities to communicate information to achieve a shared understanding among the international community of the securing of a sound water cycle as an important issue. - Based on the Kumamoto Water Initiative announced at the 4th Asia-Pacific Water Summit (4th APWS), Japan will promote initiatives for both climate change adaptation and mitigation as well as for improvement of basic living environments to help solve social issues associated with water. - Through collaboration and coordination with UN agencies and international institutions related to the water cycle, such as the United Nations Educational, Scientific and Cultural Organization (UNESCO), the World Meteorological Organization (WMO), and the Global Water Partnership (GWP), efforts will be promoted toward integrated water resource management at water cycle and various levels in countries worldwide. - Efforts also will be promoted toward solutions to water issues in Asia, including those covered in the SDGs, through Japan's playing a leading role in discussions in international conferences and other venues, as well as toward strengthening water-cycle-related collaboration in Asia through the Asia-Pacific Water Forum (APWF), for which Japan played a leading role in its establishment, the Network of Asian River Basin Organizations (NARBO), and the Water Environment Partnership in Asia (WEPA). - While collaborating in the activities of the International Commission on Irrigation and Drainage (ICID) and the International Network for Water and Ecosystem in Paddy Fields (INWEPF), Japan will share and communicate information on matters such as efficient water use and demonstration of multifaceted functions in wet-field farming in international conferences such as the World Water Forum (WWF) and the Asia-Pacific Water Summit (APWS).

-- While collaborating in the activities of the International Commission on Irrigation and Drainage (ICID) and the International Network for Water and Ecosystem in Paddy Fields (INWEPF), Japan will share and communicate information on matters such as efficient water use and demonstration of multifaceted functions in wet-field farming in international conferences such as the World Water Forum (WWF) and the Asia-Pacific Water Summit (APWS). - While collaborating with the Water Environment Federation (WEF) in the United States, the European Water Association (EWA), the International Water Association (IWA), and other organizations, Japan will share and communicate information on efficient water management and improvements to treatment technologies, with the goal of contributing to stable supplies of safe water and water environmental preservation worldwide. - Through collaboration with the International Lake Environment Committee (ILEC) and the International Center for Environmental Management of Enclosed Coastal Seas (EMECS), Japan will promote efforts toward sound management of lake and marsh environments worldwide and sustainable development in harmony with such management, as well as solutions to environmental preservation issues in closed coastal seas.
+- While collaborating with the Water Environment Federation (WEF) in the United States, the European Water Association (EWA), the International Water Association (IWA), and other organizations, Japan will share and communicate information on efficient water management and improvements to treatment technologies, with the goal of contributing to stable supplies of safe water and water environmental preservation worldwide. - Through collaboration with the International Lake Environment Committee (ILEC) and the International Center for Environmental Management of Enclosed Coastal Seas (EMECS), Japan will promote efforts toward sound management of lake and marsh environments worldwide and sustainable development in harmony with such management, as well as solutions to environmental preservation issues in closed coastal seas.